tlpkurt/tlpkurt/README.md

-# ✨ tlpkurt | QA Engineer | Web & AI Enthusiast
+# ✨ tlpkurt | Full Stack Engineer | Quality-Driven Web & AI

-👋 Hi, I’m **@tlpkurt**, a QA Engineer passionate about test automation, software quality, and modern web technologies.
-I focus on improving testing processes, ensuring excellent user experiences, and keeping up with the latest in tech.
+👋 Hi, I’m **@tlpkurt**, a full stack engineer building reliable and scalable web applications, with a strong background in quality assurance and IT systems, focused on improving technology processes, delivering excellent user experiences, and staying up to date with the latest advancements in tech.

 ---

 ## 💼 About Me

-- 🧪 Working as a **QA Engineer**, automating test flows using **Cypress**
+- 💻 Working as a **Full Stack Engineer**, developing and maintaining web applications end to end
+- 🧪 Bringing a **quality-driven mindset** through test automation and reliable engineering practices
-- 🌐 Interested in web technologies and modern UI frameworks
+- 🌐 Building modern, user-focused interfaces with up-to-date web technologies
-- 🧠 Exploring **Image Processing** and **Artificial Intelligence**
+- 🧠 Integrating and experimenting with **AI-powered features** in real-world applications
 ---

 ## 🚀 Tech Stack